What Should You Feed a Puppy?

-- Minerals like calcium and phosphorus to support growing bones and teeth
+- Minerals like calcium and phosphorous to support growing bones and teeth

-- A healthy level of fat to support growth and energy
+- Healthy fats to support growth and energy

 - Antioxidants to support your puppy’s developing immune system

-- DHA, an omega fatty acid found in mother’s milk, to support brain and vision development
+- DHA, an omega-3 fatty acid, to support brain and vision development